caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 </body>
 ```

-The body element would have attributes defining the different colors used on the page.

-All the attributes were optional, have default values defined in the browser's built-in stylesheet and have equivalents in CSS that will be fully introduced in future versions.
+All the attributes are optional, have default values defined in the browser's built-in stylesheet and have equivalents in CSS that will be fully introduced in future versions.

 Another area that is important to note is that both IE and Netscape introduced propriertary tags and features that would only work on those browsers.